Andrew is a Bangor University Forestry graduate from a farming background with a career spanning over 25 years of public…

 Cathrin (Cat) leads the National Lottery-funded Woodworking and Gender Project, aimed at addressing the significant gender imbalance in the heritage…

-Christine Howard, Operations Administrator
+Christine Howard, Operations Manager

 Gabriel Hemery, Chief Executive